 Who remembers the three part ratings on CDs when they first came out?
 Each of the three rating were all either “A” or “D” to represent Analogue or Digital.
 The first was for the original master tapes, the second for the mixing medium, and the third was the for the actual delivery method you held in your hands.
 Of course if you are holding a CD the third was completely redundant and pure marketing hyperbole.
 Just how stupid did the music industry think we were?… Stupid enough to like how quiet CDs sounded between tracks whilst totally abolishing the music quality of the tracks themselves I suppose.

-Of course audiophiles now know that 16-Bit “D” of that era stands for “Death” of sound quality, especially since the first D in this rating meant the original studio work was recorded on 16-Bit digital audio tapes (DATs), which would always ensue with a DDD rating on a CD release.
+Of course audiophiles now know that any 16-Bit “D” of that era stands for “Death” of sound quality, especially for the first D in this rating as that meant the original studio work was recorded on 16-Bit digital audio tapes (DATs), which would always ensue with a DDD rating on a CD release.
 But it can certainly also be f’d right up by converting stellar original analogue tapes to 16-Bit digital files for the purpose of mixing (i.e. “ADD”).
 See Such a pity…

 And with the digital death of the recordings themselves, the quality of high end audio reproduction components also withered on the vine.
 Desperate to stay in business, many purveyors of high end audio gear sung the praises of the digital “revolution” and many manufactures tried to make some lemon aid out of the lemons the original recordings had become.

 And, as the music quality failed miserably, listeners stopped caring and home stereos took a second seat to iPods and ear buds.
 Enter the second digital “revolution” in the music industry, the era of MP3s, making any sort of high end audio quality completely hopeless.